Progress

 If the victim is not breathing and has no pulse, begin CPR.
 After 5 cycles of 30 compressions and 2 breaths, reassess the victim.

-To give rescue breaths, first open the victim’s airway.
+To give rescue breaths, start by opening the victim’s airway.
 This is done with the head tilt/chin lift.
-Place your hand of the victim’s forehead while gently lifting the victim's chin with 2 fingers from your other hand.
+Place your hand on the victim’s forehead while gently lifting the victim's chin with 2 fingers from your other hand.
 While you can’t swallow your tongue, when unconscious it can fall to the back of the mouth and block the victim’s airway.
 Sometimes the head tilt/chin lift will cause spontaneous respirations.

 Spinal/Cervical Injury